Grants and Funding Opportunities

 USDA

-Rural Innovation Stronger Economy (RISE) ProgramApplications closed Apr.1st, 2024
+Rural Innovation Stronger Economy (RISE) ProgramApplications closed Apr.1st, 2024, Will Reopen for FY 2025

 This program encourages regional, innovation-driven approaches to economic development by funding job accelerator partnerships in low-income and underserved rural communities.
 In FY 2024, $2 million is available to partnerships of local governments, investors, industry, institutions of higher education, and other public and private entities in rural areas to: